 Representation of the data in this paper has been simplified for readability.
-A typical table showing the average daily population in discrete sentence groups, for example, would involve a matrix measuring 11×132 cells.
+A typical table showing the average daily population in discrete sentence groups, for example, would involve a matrix measuring 11 X 132 cells.
 Data tables of this size are impossible to digest visually.
 Thus, much of the data are represented in the form of charts, usually line or bar charts, in which trends over a period of 11 years can more easily be seen.
-Other data used are from the National Prosecuting Services (NPS).
+Other data used is from the National Prosecuting Services (NPS).

-South Africa's prison history has been punctuated by large-scale executive releases of both sentenced and unsentenced prisoners.
-The special remission of sentences granted to certain categories of offender during 2005 is the largest of these releases.
-It led to a significant reduction in one particular category of prisoner, namely short-term prisoners serving sentences for economic offences.
+South Africa's prison history has been punctuated by large-scale executive releases of both sentenced and unsentenced prisoners.4 The special remission of sentences granted to certain categories of offender during 2005 is the largest of these releases.
+It led to a significant reduction in one particular category of prisoners, namely short-term prisoners serving sentences for economic offences.

 This sharp decline is reflected in the significantly reduced figures for December 2005.
-After previous special remissions, numbers have returned to their previous levels relatively soon.
+After previous special remissions numbers have returned to their previous levels relatively soon.
 However, one cannot assume that this will happen as quickly as in the past, or even that numbers are going to reach their previous levels at all.
 Greater awareness on this occasion by a wider range of role-players may well lead to strategies that do begin to make systemic changes that tend to bring numbers down.
 When discussing trends over an 11-year period, then, only pre-remission data have been used.
-On other occasions, where it has been important to recognise the current post-remission figures, the 2005 data have been included.
+On